kebby/Bonzomatic/README.md

 make install
 ```

+## HDR output (Windows/Direct3D11 only)
+To enable HDR output on a capable display, turn on HDR in Windows' Display Settings, and add `"hdr": true` to the configuration file

+From now on, the shader's output color will be linear (no more gamma curve) and in a wider gamut (DCI-P3 to be precise),
+and you can make your pixels brighter than the default white (1.0).

+Note that the default shader is different, so it might be worth taking a look.

+There's also a new shader constant that contains your screen's maximum brightness so you can tone map your shader to your display's
+capabilities.
+In case you want to capture your shader to a video, it might be a good idea to override this value with eg. 1000 or 1500 so
+the captured video isn't dependent on your monitor.

 ## Organizing a competition
 If you want to organize a competition using Bonzomatic at your party, here's a handy-dandy guide on how to get started: